 14. Use imagery It can be much more powerful than just words and gets your message across instantly.
 Videos are more effective than static images.
 Or you can use Gifs.

-Here is an example of a Gif being used in the header (these won’t show in Microsoft Outlook) but will on most mobile devices.
+Here is an example of a Gif being used in the header (these may not show in Microsoft Outlook) but will on most mobile devices.

 15. Don’t forget your contact details!
 I’ve seen it before.
 Include a map too if you want customers to visit.